David Hatfield - The Tribune

 David Hatfield

-David Keith Hatfield, 69, of Amesville, died after a long battle with a chronic illness.
+David Keith Hatfield, 69, of Amesville, went home to be with the Lord after a long battle with a chronic illness.
 He was surrounded by his family.

-There will be a private graveside service to be held for the family at Woodland Cemetery
+David was born on Dec.
+24, 1953, in Ironton, to the late John and Pauline Hatfield.
+David was a graduate of Ironton High School class of 1972.
+He went on to join the United States Navy, where he served a board the U.S.S.
+LaMoure County, after his tour, he was honorably discharged.

+David then went on to work at the Ironton Cement Solvay Company; then later Ironton Iron Inc. until it’s closure in 2000.

 Email newsletter signup